MirrorMazes/libnbt/README.md

 ## Nbt find
 This part of the library allows you to parse NBT data.

-### Initialisation and shutdown
+### Initialisation
-The function:
+The initialisation function:
 ```C
 void nbt_init_parser(nbt_parser* parser, struct nbt_sized_buffer* content, const struct nbt_parser_setting_t* setting);
 ```
-has to be called before any other parsing function here is called.
+has to be called before any other parsing function is called.

 Parameters:
 - `nbt_parser* parser`: The parser to be initialised